Pwn2Own: 2015–2017

 Every single prize available was claimed in 2015 in March in Vancouver, and all browsers were hacked for a total in $557,500 and other prizes.
 The top hacker proved to be Jung Hoon Lee, who took out "IE 11, both the stable and beta versions of Google Chrome, and Apple Safari" and earned $225,000 in prize money.
 Other hacks included Team509 and KeenTeem breaking into Adobe Flash, and other breaks in Adobe Reader.
 Overall, there were 5 bugs in the Windows operating system, 4 in Internet Explorer 11, 3 in Firefox, Adobe Reader, and Adobe Flash, 2 in Safari, and 1 in Chrome.
 Google ceased to be a sponsor of Pwn2Own in 2015.

 At the contest in March 2016, "each of the winning entries was able to avoid the sandboxing mitigations by leveraging vulnerabilities in the underlying OSs."
 In 2016, Chrome, Microsoft Edge and Safari were all hacked.
 According to Brian Gorenc, manager of Vulnerability Research at HPE, they had chosen not to include Firefox that year as they had "wanted to focus on the browsers that [had] made serious security improvements in the last year".
-In 2016, Qihoo360 successfully hacked into a Pixel in under 60 seconds.
+After two days of competition, Tencent Security Team Sniper edged out JungHoon Lee with 13 more Pwn points and earning them the top Master of Pwn for Pwn2Own 2016 title.
+In Mobile Pwn2Own 2016, which was held in tandem with the PacSecWest security conference in Tokyo, Tencent Team Keen won $215k at Mobile Pwn2Own 2016, by attacking Nexus6P and two exploits for the iPhone iOS 10.1, and was named Master of Pwn, a title ZDI gives to the contestant that accumulates the most points throughout the contest.

 In March 2017 in Vancouver, for the first time hackers broke into VMWare's virtual machine sandbox.
-In 2017, Chrome did not have any successful hacks (although only one team attempted to target Chrome), the subsequent browsers that best fared were, in order, Firefox, Safari and Edge.
+In 2017, Chrome did not have any successful hacks (although only one team attempted to target Chrome); the subsequent browsers that best fared were, in order, Firefox, Safari and Edge.
 Mobile Pwn2Own was held on November 1 and 2 in 2017.
 Representatives from Apple, Google and Huawei were at the contest.
 Various smartphones, including ones using Apple's iOS 11.1 software, were also successfully hacked.
 The "11 successful attacks" were against the iPhone 7, the Huawei Mate 9 Pro and the Samsung Galaxy S8.
 Google Pixel was not hacked.
 Overall, ZDI that year awarded $833,000 to uncover 51 zero-day bugs.
 The team Qihoo 360 won the top prize in 2017.